Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_demo.md

   Creating file source/modules.rst.
   ```

   We can inspect the generated files.
+The files do not contain the actual documentation, but rather a template.
+The actual documentation is generated once `sphinx` is invoked.
-- Recreate website with `make -b html`.
+- Recreate website with `make html`.
 If there is an error message about "consistency" build the website again and/or comment out `from output` from the `diffusionsolver.py` file.
 Afterwards the error disappeared for me.
     - We now can check out "Index" or "Module Index" and will find some documentation.
 - Add additional documentation to `diffusionsolver.py`.
-Example for `class DiffusionSolver`
+Example for `class DiffusionSolver` (should be added to constructire `__init__`)

   ```python
   """A class describing a finite-difference method for solving